This article will help you read and understand your pathology report for gastrointestinal stromal tumour.

 Most GISTs have a genetic mutation in one of two genes: KIT or PDGFRA (platelet-derived growth factor receptor A).
 Your pathologist will probably perform tests to determine which type of mutation is present.

-Why is this important?
 The results of these tests are important because targeted medications are offered to patients with specific mutations (for example, imatinib is offered to patients with KIT mutations).